yiisoft/yii2/docs/guide-zh-CN/concept-di-container.md

 echo \yii\widgets\LinkPager::widget(['maxButtonCount' => 20]);
 ```

-> 注意：Properties given in the widget call will always override the definition in the DI container.
+> Note: Properties given in the widget call will always override the definition in the DI container.
 > Even if you specify an array, e.g. `'options' => ['id' => 'mypager']` these will not be merged
 > with other options but replace them.